Linguistic Collapse: Neural Collapse in (Large) Language Models: Experimental Results

 \paragraph{Equiangularity} Scaling model dimensions reduces average interference (Appendix Figs. \ref{fig:interfere-width}, \ref{fig:interfere-depth}) down to an empirical plateau of approximately $10^{-3}$, which is more apparent in less-trained models.
 However, the variation of interference rises and persists when scaling (Appendix Figs. \ref{fig:nc2-width}, \ref{fig:nc2-depth}), suggesting that interference becomes more concentrated between some pairs of classes.
-These results could be due to various factors, including but not limited to unfriendly conditions of language modeling (\S \ref{ss:llms}) or the impossibility of a simplex ETF (\S \ref{ss:structures}).
+These results could be due to various factors, including but not limited to unfriendly conditions of language modelling (\S \ref{ss:llms}) or the impossibility of a perfect simplex ETF (\S \ref{ss:structures}).

-We only see a rough correlation between average interference and generalization and almost none with its variation, equiangularity (Appendix Fig. \ref{fig:interfere-loss}).
-In other words, the limited trends we observed toward a simplex ETF do not appear to be associated with generalization when $C > d+1$.
+Appendix Figure \ref{fig:interfere-loss} shows only a rough performance correlation with average interference (i.e. coherence) and a more definite --- albeit still noisy --- one with the variation of interference (i.e. equiangularity).
+In other words, the limited trends we observed toward a simplex ETF suggest that the association of $\mathcal{NC}2$ with generalization begins to break down when $C > d+1$.

 \paragraph{Hyperspherical uniformity} Logarithmic distances drop more gradually and consistently with scale (Appendix Figs. \ref{fig:distances-width}, \ref{fig:distances-depth}), implying this quantity is more robust or may not face the same geometric barriers seen in conventional interference (Appendix Figs. \ref{fig:nc2-width}, \ref{fig:nc2-depth}).
 Variation of these logarithmic distances is also consistently reduced with scale (Appendix Fig. \ref{fig:gnc2-width}, \ref{fig:gnc2-depth}).